What Are Fibroids?

 - Pregnancy and fertility complications

-It is important to note that although most women experience symptoms of fibroids, a small number of those affected may not realize they have fibroids until they receive an ultrasound examination during pregnancy.
+It is essential to note that although most women experience symptoms of fibroids, a small number of those affected may not realize they have fibroids until they receive an ultrasound examination during pregnancy.

 Causes and Risk Factors

-The direct cause of fibroids is still widely unknown, but various factors increase your chances of developing them, including:
+The direct cause of fibroids is still widely unknown.
+Still, various factors increase your chances of developing them, including:

 - A family history of fibroids